jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 refactor: make it better
 #################################################################################

-I want to see if I can use a float_ as a key
+I want to see if I can use a float_ as a key in a dictionary_

 .. code-block:: python